Young Alumni Board

 After graduation, David continued his training in healthcare administration and is now a Fellow of the American College of Healthcare Executives.
 He enjoys mentoring future healthcare leaders and routinely partners with Georgia Southern University as well as other universities to provide on-site internships to students.
 David lives in Valdosta, Georgia, where he serves the regional health system as chief operating officer.

 Clay Turner is a native of Atlanta and a 2009 Graduate of Georgia Southern University with a Bachelors in Marketing.
 During his tenure at Georgia Southern, Clay was involved with many different student organizations including the Student Government Association, Southern Ambassadors, Inspire Leadership Consultants, and was on the leadership team of First Baptist Statesboro college ministry.
-As a senior, he represented the student body as the elected Homecoming King and represented Georgia Southern at the National Collegiate Sales Competition placing 16th in the nation.
+As a senior, Clay represented Georgia Southern at the National Collegiate Sales Competition, placing 16th nationally.

 Matthew Whaley received a BBA in economics and a minor in information systems from Georgia Southern University in Fall 2012.
 Following graduation, he joined TEKSystems as an IT consultant in Atlanta.
 While at TEKSystems, Matthew worked contracts with clients such as Georgia Pacific and its subsidiary Koch Business Solutions until hired by Newell Rubbermaid (NWL) as an application developer to support and deliver custom business solutions and applications in Salesforce.com that support the global sales and service teams.
 At NWL, he also serves as a project leader for an inter-company group focused on volunteerism and community outreach called Give Serve Grow.
 Some of Matthew’s accomplishments outside of the workforce include serving as a youth counselor for middle to high school students at Mt.
 Carmel United Methodist Church in Norcross.